Stop the Church: Legacy

-O'Connor ministered to those dying at an AIDS hospice, bathing them and changing their bedpans, and supported others who did so.
-He also stated that he would never object to anyone peacefully protesting outside the cathedral, which had happened before, but did object to disrupting Mass and especially to the acts of desecration.

 The protest became one of ACT UP's most well known actions.
 Protests at the cathedral continued for the next few years, though they were smaller and less disruptive.
-In 1992, another woman crumbled the consecrated communion wafer (Eucharist), but it was unclear if the action was tied to the larger protest.
-O'Connor feared, however, that it would start a trend.
+In 1992, another woman crumbled the Eucharist, but it was unclear if the action was tied to the larger protest.
+O'Connor feared, however, that it would start a trend, writing that while he would never "deny for a moment the right of peaceful protest," he believed "such desecration [of the Eucharist] bespeaks either madness, or hatred equivalent to madness, or something so inexpressible as to border on demonic."

 Robert Hilferty's documentary about the protest, Stop the Church, was originally scheduled to air on PBS.
 The film was eventually dropped from national broadcast by PBS, but still aired on public-access television cable TV stations in several major cities including Los Angeles, New York City, and San Francisco.
 The documentary used footage filmed "guerrilla-style" by Hilferty, an ACTUP member.

 "ACT UP activists now say the St. Patrick's protest changed the way many Americans viewed the Catholic Church.
 It was no longer untouchable, and its policies – on everything from condoms and abortion to gay marriage and women priests – were no longer sacrosanct."
 Filmmaker Jim Hubbard, a member of ACT UP and director of the documentary United in Anger: A History of ACT UP, said, "I wasn't clear about what going inside the church would add at the time.
 But now I think that the shock of going inside and confronting the cardinal really worked.
 It helped bring ACT UP to mainstream attention.
 It brought the crisis to a point where the government and the mainstream media really had to start dealing with it."

 In June 2019, the main characters of the television series Pose, radicalized by members of their community now fighting AIDS, participate in the Stop the Church action and are arrested.